SinghLabICRME/KS-Debridement_Project/scRNA-seq transcriptomics.md

 ## Project: Genome-Wide Epigenetic Gene Silencing at the Wound-Edge of Chronic Wound Patients Impairs Epithelial to Mesenchymal Transition Opposing Closure
-#### Running title: " Spatial transcriptomics profile of signature genes for Kera1 and Kera2 clusters in human skin"
 #### Author: "Ahmed S Abouhashem"
 #### Date: "06/01/2020"